Call

 Screen Shot 2017-01-25 at 10.03.06 AM.png

 What Canva is to graphic design, PicMonkey is to photo editing.
-Their free version is loaded with features for those of us that want to make our images look better.
+PicMonkey is loaded with features for those of us that want to make our images look better.
 You can also put cool effects on pictures and lay text over it.
-It’s simple to use, with optional “paid” elements if you’re feeling really fancy.
+It’s simple to use, with several editing options like color changing effects, background remover, resizing, and photo filters.
+You can play around with the free trial for 7 days and if you love it like we have, it is $7.99/month afterwards.

 What to use it for: Editing profile pictures, headshots, company photos, putting words on images